nxp-mcuxpresso/mcuxsdk-doc/boards/evkmimxrt1180/gettingStarted/topics/iar_build_and_run_a_multicore_example_application.md

 1. Build the CM7 and CM33 projects respectively.

 2. Only click the `Download and Debug` button on the CM33 project, IAR could help start to debug a multicore project.
-It is user-friendly to debug multicore examples with CMSIS-DAP on IAR \(Multicore Project is set on Debugger-&gt;Multicore window\).
+It is user-friendly to debug multicore examples with CMSIS-DAP on IAR \(Multicore Project is set on Debugger-\>Multicore window\).

     ![](../images/iar_build_and_run_a_multicore_example_application.png "Debug multicore project")